 Youth Services

 RRCI youth group focuses on ages 5- 24.
-We strive to give youth the tools to empower themselves and create lasting positive relationships.
-We do this by providing them opportunities and activities that establish job training, advocacy, and social skills.
+At RRCI we strive to give the youth the tools they need to grow, learn, and achieve their goals themselves while creating lasting positive relationships.
+We do this by providing them with opportunities and activities that help with skill building, advocacy, social skills and so much more.

 Transitions Advocacy Program (TAPs)